kripod/css-shorthand-expanders/README.md

 Usually, sub-properties of a shorthand may be specified in any order.
 This imposes an overhead on developers and type systems alike.
 Consequently, shorthands without a fixed order syntax should be avoided.

-For shorthands with a single canonical value order, typed methods with positional arguments can be defined.
+For shorthands with a reasonable value order, typed methods with positional arguments can be defined.
 This project aims to provide those in the form of self-contained functions.

 ## Usage